The significance of this area

 - the highest concentrations of threatened fauna in the South Coast Region of Western Australia (Gilfillan et. al, 2009),

-- a number regionally (and nationally and internationally) significant wetlands (Hopkinson, 2005);
+a number of regionally, nationally and internationally significant wetlands (Hopkinson, 2005);

 - internationally-recognised important bird areas, i.e. Oyster Harbour for shorebird conservation (Taylor, 2012) and Two Peoples Bay& Mount Manypeaks (Birdlife International, 2012); and

-- the last stronghold for a range of species and has very high conservation value for corridor linkages (Wilkins et. al. 2006).
+- the last stronghold for a range of species and with very high conservation potential for corridor linkages (Wilkins et. al. 2006).

-The Manypeaks landscape has both threats (degrading natural values in a fragmented landscape) and opportunities (improving functional ecological connectivity) that need to be addressed.
+The Manypeaks landscape has both stresses that are degrading natural values in a fragmented landscape and opportunities for reducing stresses and improving functional ecological connectivity).
 Apart from the connection and opportunities that the rivers, in particular the Kalgan River provide, important linkage areas that could function as “macro-corridors” along north-south and east-west axes have been identified by the Department of Conservation and South Coast Natural Resource Management.

-The area shown below, is the Manypeaks landscape, covering approximately 200,000 hectares in size and is the focus of this plan.
-There is approximately 35% remnant vegetation in this landscape, which is primarily concentrated in large areas at the coast and managed by the Department of Conservation and Land Management.
+The area shown in the map covers approximately 200,000 hectares in size and is the focus of this plan.
+There is approximately 35% habitat left in this landscape, which is primarily concentrated in large areas at the coast and managed by the Department of Conservation and Land Management.
 The area lies within the local government jurisdiction of the City of Albany, and falls largely within the Oyster Harbour Catchment which includes parts of the catchment of the Kalgan and King Rivers.
 To the east the Manypeaks landscape forms part of a shallow, internally-draining coastal system, and to the south there are a number of important river catchments including the Moats/Goodga/Angove system, the King Creek and the Norman and Waychinicup Rivers.
 The Manypeaks landscape has wide rainfall gradient ranging from 950 mm on the coast to 450 mm just south of the Stirling Ranges.
 Soil systems are extremely varied with areas of heavily dissected landscapes incorporating soils derived from granitic material in the south with large areas of tertiary sediments overlaying granitic bedrock to the north.
 These areas are often low lying stagnant flats and gently undulating slopes and are most at risk of secondary salinity and waterlogging.

 Farming in the northern part of the Manypeaks landscape is mixed cropping (mainly canola, wheat and barley) and sheep production with a change to cattle farming the higher rainfall areas to the south, where extensive areas of blue gum plantations have been established and there are small pockets of intensive horticulture.